 Don’t worry, nowadays building your own website, with your own personalized URL, requires little to no technical knowledge.
-Wix, SquareSpace and Wordpress are just a few the most popular platforms people use.
+Wix, SquareSpace and Wordpress are just a few of the most popular platforms people use.

 The advantage of having your own professional website is that it can house a wide range of content that is relevant to employers.
 Plus the site alone can be used as evidence of your skills: tech-savviness, eye for design, etc.

-Having a website that includes a well-written bio and updated resume/CV will allow employers to find you online.
+Having a website that includes a well-written bio and an updated resume/CV will allow employers to find you online.
 Plus there is a growing trend of recruiters asking candidates for creative job applications.
 Sharing a link to a personal website where you customize content to a specific job type is bound to impress.